-In anticipation of the Summit, this website lays out the position of McGill's senior administration on these topics.
+This website lays out the position of McGill's senior administration on these topics.
 We recognize that there are many different views, however; to provide the broadest possible spectrum of opinion, we've linked to a wide range of other perspectives as well.

 We invite you to browse through all these sources, and to draw your own conclusions about the role and future of higher education in Quebec.